bryango/wordie/README.md

 # Wordie
-a word game created by Reecy 💖
+a word game designed by Luta and implemented by me.

 ## resources